 4. Irritated Sinuses and Nosebleeds

-Dry air can contain large amounts of bacteria, dust, pollen, and other allergens to irritate the air passageways.
+Dry air can contain large amounts of bacteria, dust, pollen, and other allergens that irritate the air passageways.
 If these are not being caught by the mucus in the nose and throat, allergic reactions may increase.
-This is particularly concerning for those predisposed to asthma as a restricting of the airways might trigger an asthma attack.
+This is particularly concerning for asthma sufferers as a restriction of the airways might trigger an asthma attack.

 6. An Increase of Static Electricity